PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Compliance support refers to third-party support that ensures businesses comply with relevant labor and tax laws, regulations, and policies to avoid legal risk and penalties.

-The PEO and payroll service help businesses comply with payroll tax regulations and reporting requirements.
-The outsourced HR model offers more comprehensive compliance support by actively managing regulatory risk, handling filings under their own EIN.
-They help businesses meet employment-related requirements like workers’ compensation, unemployment insurance, and labor law compliance.
-PSPs commonly give tools or automated alerts to support timely tax filings and reduce payroll errors, but they do not take legal responsibility.
+Both PEO and payroll services help businesses meet payroll tax regulations and reporting requirements.
+The difference is in depth: PEOs actively manage regulatory risk, filing under their own EIN and handling employment-related requirements like workers' compensation, unemployment insurance, and labor law compliance.
+PSPs provide automated alerts and tools to support timely tax filings, but they don't take on legal responsibility.

 Tax management